| Taxon Attribute Profiles

 m. macquarii is endemic to the Murray Darling Basin; other races of

 this species are found in coastal New South Wales and southeast Queensland.
+HabitatC. expansa is typically found in turbid water at the bottom of

 rivers and permanent streams and waterholes, lying concealed among debris